fidanalieva/fidanalieva-PortfolioProject_AnalyticsReport_GlobalShop/README.md

 │ └── TheGlobalShop_AnalyticsReport... # Full written report with findings & screenshots
 └── README.md # This file

-## Key Findings (Executive Summary)

-- **Marketing Effectiveness:** The Partners channel grew 44% year-over-year (2020–2021), while Direct Sales — still the largest channel at $14.26M in 2021 — declined 3%.
-- **Geographic Expansion:** Outside the top 10 markets, country 52775 recorded 163% YoY growth, making it a strong candidate for early expansion.
-- **Customer Loyalty:** 90-day return rates varied sharply by acquisition cohort — from 88% (January) to 64% (April) — pointing to inconsistent post-purchase engagement.

-Full findings, methodology, and strategic recommendations are available in the `report/` folder.

 ## Tools & Techniques